jai-singhal/djangopy/_posts/2019-03-05-dynamically-filter-queryset-with-ajax-and-drf.md

 $ python manage.py migrate
 {% endhighlight %}

 Now that you have downloaded the data and created a structure to store it, let us import the data from the downloaded CSV.
 Note that you have copied the **wine.csv** file in the main directory(where manage.py lives).
-For any confusion following the directory structure as shown above.
+For any confusion follow the directory structure as shown above.

 Open the Django shell
 {% highlight bash %}